ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/update-tool.md

 ### Update to the latest patch version

-The `bal dist update` command updates your active distribution to the latest patch version (of the active Swan lake update version).
+The `bal dist update` command updates your active distribution to the latest patch version (of the active Swan Lake update version).

 ```bash
 $ bal dist update